Hi. My name is John and I have a parking problem.

 If all else fails, opt for a park and ride and take the trolley.
 The lot is free but the trolley isn’t.
 However, it’s still cheaper using a parking garage at just $2.50 per person.

-Parking usually runs from about $5-$10 per spot.
+Parking usually costs up to $20 per spot.
 Prices vary by season.

 Parking lots include:

-- Park and Ride lot on Highway 321 at City Hall complex: 95 spaces (directions)
+- Park and Ride lot on Highway 321 at City Hall Complex: 95 spaces

-A portion of the official city if Gatlinburg map can be viewed below, you can also download the map in its entirety here.
+A portion of the official city of Gatlinburg map can be viewed below, you can also download the map in its entirety here.

 4. Park for free at River Road (slim chance, but worth a try)